HeIIoween/FLHook-And-88-Flak-m0tah/Main/trunk/Readme.txt

 The many authors of tutorials at the Starport - back when I didn't understand Freelancer's files at all, they helped a lot.
 Thanks guys. =)

-All the other modders out there, rather you helped me or not - without you guys, Freelancer would be dead by now.
+Finally, all the other modders out there, rather you helped me or not - without you guys, Freelancer would be dead by now.

 Did I forget you?
 Curses!
 Send me a message and I'll get you on the list. =)

 ------
-##14 - Changelog
+##15 - Changelog
 ------
 Excuse the rather messy changelogs.
 However, they're quite long, so no double-spacing here.
 The logs go in descending order, with the newest changes last.
+Sorry, but there's no way I'm resorting this beast.

 Since Beta 0.8, in order of appearance: